-Alternative 1: Alternative 2: Alternative 3: Alternative 4: Alternative 5: No Action Area Closure Seasonal Closure Catch Quotas Combination Measures Fishing Sectors (-) Continued overfishing would lead to decreased landings. (+) Closure of Penguin Bank, the most productive bottomfish area in the MHI, may result in failure of full- time bottomfishing and multifishery operations. (-) Impact to all sectors will not be distributed evenly throughout the islands; greatest impact will be to Oahu and Kauai based fishermen. (+) Impacts distributed evenly throughout all fishing sectors. (+) Pelagic troll fishery is active and a viable alternative for MHI bottomfishers. (n) Historically there are higher monthly bottomfish landings during the proposed open season. (+) Commercial bottomfishers who have correctly reported their catch will lose less than those who have not reported or have underreported their catches. (-) Fishermen with poorly documented catch records may be squeezed out of the fishery. (-) May restrict new entry into the fishery.
-5a: (+) Commercial bottomfishers who have correctly reported their catch will lose less than those who have not reported or have under- reported.
+Alternative 1: Alternative 2: Alternative 3: Alternative 4: Alternative 5: No Action Area Closures Seasonal Closure Catch Quotas Combination Measures Fishing Sectors (-) Continued overfishing would lead to decreased landings.
+2a: (+) Closure of Penguin Bank, the most productive bottomfish area in the MHI, may result in failure of full- time bottomfishing and multifishery operations.
+2a: (-) Impact to all sectors will not be distributed evenly throughout the islands; greatest impact will be to Oahu and Kauai based fishermen.
+2b: (n) Proposed closures may impact small boat recreational and commercial fishermen if forced to travel farther to bottomfish. (+) Impacts distributed evenly throughout all fishing sectors. (+) Pelagic troll fishery is active and a viable alternative for MHI bottomfishers. (n) Historically there are higher monthly bottomfish landings during the proposed open season. (+) Commercial bottomfishers who have correctly reported their catch will lose less than those who have not reported or have underreported their catches. (-) Fishermen with poorly documented catch records may be squeezed out of the fishery. (-) May restrict new entry into the fishery.
+5a: (+) Commercial bottomfishers who have correctly reported their catch will lose less than those who have not reported or have under-reported.
 5a: (+) Pelagic troll fishery is active and a viable alternative for MHI bottomfishers.
 5a: (-) Fishermen with poorly documented catch records may be squeezed out of the fishery.
 5a: (-) May prevent new entry into the fishery.
-5b: (+) Impacts distributed evenly throughout fishing sectors, but Oahu fishing sectors likely more affected. (+) Pelagic troll fishery is active and a viable alternative for MHI bottomfishers
+5b: (+) Impacts distributed evenly throughout fishing sectors, but Oahu fishing sectors likely more affected. (+) Pelagic troll fishery is active and a viable alternative for MHI bottomfishers.